-It probably took them the better part of a day to hike up Mount Hermon, again we're talking heights that are some 9,000 feet above sea level and 11,000 feel above the Jordan Valley.
+It likely took them the better part of a day to hike up Mount Hermon.
+Again, we're talking heights that are over 9,000 feet above sea level and some 10,000 feet above the Sea of Galilee.
 The effort was worth it.

-When they stopped they were all alone.
-Luke indicates the purpose of the trip-Jesus went up the mountain to pray (9:28).
+When they reached their destination, they were all alone.
+Luke adds this note concerning the purpose of the trip, saying that Jesus went up the mountain to pray (9:28).
 In fact, while Jesus prayed the other three got sleepy and started to doze off (9:32).
-Then it happened, something so amazing that it removed all thoughts of sleeping!
+Then it happened, something so incredible that it removed all thoughts of sleeping.

-Let's put ourselves into the story.
+Let's put ourselves into this story.
 In so doing we see four things...